 Used by individuals to bigger businesses, debt consolidation is of various types.
 So, to do this well, it is essential to know the risks and rewards of consolidating credit card debts.
-Basically, debt consolidation is the process of combining different loans and other lines of credit into a single principal amount.
+Basically, debt combining is the process of combining different loans and other lines of credit into a single principal amount.
 The ideal option for a lender while trying for debt consolidation is to look for a consolidation loan with a lower interest rate and an extended repayment period.

-More structurally explaining, a debtor with multiple debts takes a new loan to repay all existing loans and then start to make a single payment to a single creditor.
+More structurally explaining, a debtor with multiple debts takes a new loan to repay all existing loans and then starts to make a single payment to a single creditor.
 When it comes to small business debt management, consolidation offers both benefits and drawbacks for aspiring entrepreneurs.

-In fact, many debtors are trapped with multiple debts are still not aware of the concept of debt consolidation as a possible way out.
+In fact, many debtors who are trapped with multiple debts are still not aware of the concept of debt consolidation as a possible way out.
 Many others are confused about the concept with no idea whether to go ahead or not.
 There are specialized consolidation lenders who are putting forth many attractive offers, but for a debtor, it is essential to know the pros and cons of a consolidation process to an appropriate decision in the best interest of their business prosper.

 Benefits of business debt consolidation